TRIPTYK/nfw-cli/docs/AddColumn.md

 # AddColumn
-Add a column in the target entity
+Adds a column in the target entity
 ## Usage:
 ```sh
 $ nfw add-column <entity> <property> <type>